 Follow the steps below to authorize the Jira integration with OAuth2.

-- Head to the integration section under the ‘User Actions’ tab.
-To do so, click on your name in the top right corner of the screen and click on ‘Integrations.’
+- Click on your name in the top right corner of the screen and click on ‘Integrations.’

 - Once you click on ‘Integrations,’ you will see a screen that shows you all the integrations you have set up and other integrations you can set up.